 The Singapore Airlines First Class cabin is exquisite on the A380 and consists of only 6 suites, with 3 suites on each side of the aisle.
 That’s a downscale compared to SQ’s A380s with the old layout, which features 12 First Class suites.

-Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which gives access to the individual suites.
-Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions has a sit-down vanity counter and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).
+Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which give access to the individual suites.
+Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions, has a sit-down vanity counter, and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).

-The new First Class cabin design was inspired by the Etihad Airways’ First Class Apartments and is really special.
+The new First Class cabin design was inspired by Etihad Airways’ First Class Apartments and is really special.

 In Business Class, the cabin on the A350 is designed by James Parker Associated, the company that also created the opulent interiors of the Orient Express and is a mix of bronzy gold, beige, purple, and chocolate-brown, colors with plush throw pillows that contrast with the dark leather seats.
 It is a pretty special cabin.

 On BA, the First and Business cabins don’t look awfully different and are functional rather than inspiring.
-Both British Airways and Singapore Airlines offer a relatively consistent cabin and Business Class product across most of its long-haul fleet.
+Both British Airways and Singapore Airlines offer a relatively consistent cabin and Business Class product across most of their long-haul fleet.

 8. Best Pilots

 As a nervous flyer, I like to fly British Airways as the pilots tend to keep you informed of turbulence and tend to have a rather comforting (for me) British accent.
 Many have a background in the RAF.
-I am sure pilots from other airlines are equally competent but there is no other airline that has the Biggles style British Airways pilots.
+I am sure pilots from other airlines are equally competent, but no other airline has the Biggles style British Airways pilots.